We are available 24 hours a day throughout the Bay Area. Contact Us

 יִזְכֹּר — Memorial prayer.
 Yizkor is recited four times a year during synagogue services: on Yom Kippur, Shemini Atzeret, Passover, and Shavuot.
 It is a communal act of remembrance, with names spoken aloud, candles lit, and the ongoing relationship between the living and the dead honored.
 Yizkor means "may He remember."

-Zichrono/ah Livracha
+Zichrono/ah/am Livracha

-May His/Her Memory Be a Blessing
+May His/Her/Their Memory Be a Blessing

 זִכְרוֹנוֹ/ה לִבְרָכָה — May his/her memory be a blessing.
 Abbreviated z"l, this phrase is spoken or written after the name of someone who has died.
 It is one of the most common expressions in Jewish mourning, a wish that the memory of the person continues to bring meaning and goodness to those who loved them.